 For example, you may not feel like drinking alcohol when pregnant, which is beneficial since avoiding beer, wine, and other spirits fosters your baby's mental and physical development.

-Others think a pregnant woman's preference for certain foods such as salt-laden potato chips is nature's way of helping her meet her daily sodium quota.
+Others think a pregnant woman's preference for certain foods such as salt-laden potato chips is nature's way of helping them meet their daily sodium quota.
 However, it's highly unlikely that cells translate so-called nutrient shortfalls into food cravings.
 Longing for a particular food tends to distinguish pregnancy food cravings from cravings women have when they are not expecting.

 Pregnancy Cravings Are in a Class by Themselves